 If you’re pregnant and have some notion of what “nesting” is, you may be thinking, “not me!”
 You’re a modern woman—not a mother hen!
-But if you’ve recently been seized by the need to clean, organize, unpack, decorate, stock up, and settle in?
-Yup, that’s nesting.
+But if you’ve recently been seized by the need to clean, organize, unpack, decorate, stock up, and settle in, then, yes, that's nesting.

 Got nesting questions?
 We’ve got answers:

 You’re not a bird, of course—but your home is your nest.
 The term may derive from birds building nests to cradle their eggs and hatchlings, but much of the rest of the animal kingdom exhibits forms of nesting, too.
 In the wild, it’s about finding a safe space—warm, near food, and reasonably protected from predators.
 Isn’t that kind of how you feel about your home too?

 Is nesting hard wired?

 It may well be.
 There haven’t been tons of scientific studies about nesting, but at least one, conducted in 2013 at McMaster University in Toronto, Canada, and published in Evolution & Human Behavior, found that many pregnant women experience a surge of energy and the compulsion to do at least some sort of cleaning, organizing, and preparing in the later stages of pregnancy.
 The researchers’ conclusion should help you feel less like you’re a crazy person as you fold your zillionth onesie or clean the corners of the nursery again: The behavior serves as a way to make sure the environment we’re bringing our baby into is safe and cozy.
 It also helps you emotionally prepare for the sea of change that’s about to happen.
 The work you’re doing is a way to feel closer to this person you’ve yet to meet.
 Think of nesting as an early form of bonding.

 What if I don’t feel like cleaning or painting the nursery?